Welcome to the

 First Things First

-• Just focus on NOT picking up the 1st drink today.
+• Work on NOT picking up the 1st drink today.

 • You CANNOT get drunk if you dont pick up the 1st drink.